ignaciofpqr/ignaciofpqr/README.md

 <h3> 🔥 Motivation </h3>

 Trusting the process.
-This is a marathon! <br>
+This is a marathon!
+Working on my skills everyday to get better. <br>
-Looking forward to reach some Dev Communities and Contribute to any Open Source Projects.
+Looking forward to reach some Dev Communities and contribute to any Open Source projects.